The Dollyrots: Other work

 The band has released a number of cover singles, including "Punk Rock Girls" by The Queers, "Let's Turkey Trot" by Little Eva, "Dream Lover" by Bobby Darin, and "Happy Together" by The Turtles.
 The Dollyrots recorded a cover of the song "There's A Barbarian in the Back Of My Car" by Voice of the Beehive for Snake Oil Supercharm, a 2003 tribute album to Zodiac Mindwarp and the Love Reaction.
 The band recorded a version of "Santa Baby" for the 2009 album A Blackheart Christmas and also recorded a cover of "Bad Reputation" by Joan Jett for the film Endless Bummer.
 In July 2011 the band announced that they would be teaming up with Bowling For Soup to release a split 7-inch.
 The Dollyrots vs. Bowling for Soup 7-inch featured both bands covering one of the others songs.
 The band also released a version of "Come Out And Play (Keep 'Em Separated)" by The Offspring with Jaret Reddick from Bowling For Soup on guest vocals.
-The Offspring's Noodles described it is "very cool" and that the band was "truly honored."
+The Offspring's Noodles described it as "very cool" and said that the band was "truly honored."
 On 4 October 2017, two days after the death of Tom Petty, the band released a cover of "American Girl" with all proceeds going to Midnight Mission, an organization that both they and Petty had supported.
 After the release of the 2019 film Radioactive, the band recorded a 4-song tribute EP entitled Active on the Radio.